onflow/flow/flips/20211007-transaction-fees.md

 The surge factor could be adjusted manually from the start, by manually monitoring the network and sending a transaction to update the surge factor.
 This would mean responding to network load would be very slow.

-A first automated solution to adjusting the surge factor would be a service that would monitor the network load and send a transaction to update the surge factor when there was a change in the network load.
+A first automated solution might be for the execution nodes to look at how full the blocks are and use the system chunk transaction to change the surge factor according to that.

 When automation will be in place for adjusting the surge factor, the surge factor could be adjusted frequently (in the span it takes to run a few blocks and detect a surge), but it should not change too drastically otherwise users cannot respond to the change.
 ### Effort cost